 - The Pan American Health Organization (PAHO) passes a resolution calling for the elimination of onchocerciasis as a public health problem in the Americas by the year 2007.

-1995 WHO and the World Bank partner to create the African Program for Onchocerciasis Control (APOC), providing financial support and coordination of disease control efforts in 19 African countries.
+- WHO and the World Bank partner to create the African Program for Onchocerciasis Control (APOC), providing financial support and coordination of disease control efforts in 20 African countries.

-2002 Merck and MDP celebrate the 250 millionth treatment of Mectizan in Bombani, Tanzania.
+- Merck and MDP celebrate the 250 millionth treatment of Mectizan in Bombani, Tanzania.

 - WHO confirms the potential for elimination of the transmission of river blindness with ivermectin in some parts of Africa.

-2009 Togo conducts the last round of mass treatment for LF.
+- Togo conducts the last round of mass treatment for LF.

-- The Abu Hamad focus in Sudan stops Mectizan treatment after transmission of river blindness is eliminated.
+- The Abu Hamad focus in Sudan stops Mectizan treatment and begins the post-treatment surveillance phase.

 - More than 1 billion treatments have been approved cumulatively by MDP for the treatment of onchocerciasis.

 - Yemen conducts its final round of mass treatment for LF.